ryan4yin/nixos-and-flakes-book/docs/faq/index.md

 When compared to widely used traditional tools like Ansible, Nix has the following main advantages:

-1. Nix's declarative configuration shields users from underlying details, allowing them to focus on their core requirements and providing a highly convenient system customization capability.
-Traditional tools like Ansible require users to handle all implementation details themselves.
-   1. If you have experience with declarative configuration tools such as Terraform or Kubernetes, you should easily understand this point.
-The benefits of declarative configuration become more significant as the complexity of requirements increases.
+1. One of the biggest problems with this Anisble is that each deployment is based on incremental changes to the current state of the system.
+The current state of the system, like the snapshots mentioned above, is not interpretable and is difficult to reproduce.
+NixOS declares the target state of the system through its configuration files, so that the deployment result is independent of the current state of the system, and repeated deployments will not cause any problems.
-2. Nix declares its target state through declarative configuration, and Nix Flakes locks all dependency hashes, version numbers, data sources, and other information in a version lock file called `flake.lock`.
-This greatly enhances the reproducibility of the system.
-In contrast, traditional tools like Ansible have poor reproducibility, which is why Docker is so popular—it provides a **completely consistent runtime environment** at a lower cost than traditional operational tools like Ansible.
+2. Nix Flakes uses a version lock file `flake.lock` to lock the hash value, version number, data source and other information of all dependencies, which greatly improves the reproducibility of the system.
+Traditional tools like Ansible don't have this feature, so they're not very reproducible.
+   1. This is why Docker is so popular - it provides, at a fraction of the cost, a **reproducible system environment on a wide range of machines** that traditional Ops tools like Ansible don't.
+1.
+1. Nix provides a high degree of ease of system customization by shielding the underlying implementation details with a layer of declarative abstraction so that users only need to care about their core requirements.
+Tools like Ansible have much weaker abstractions.
+   1. If you've ever used a declarative configuration tool like terraform/kubernetes, this should be easy to understand.
+The more complex the requirements, the greater the benefit of declarative configuration.

 ## What are the advantages of Nix compared to Docker container technology?